You are here

 Other less common symptoms include: loss of appetite, weight loss, headache, stiff neck, mouth ulcers, sore throat, nausea/vomiting, diarrhea and abdominal pain.

-If you are worried about symptoms that might be HIV seroconversion, or about changes in your health, see a health care provider for testing.
+If you are worried about symptoms, see a health care provider for testing.

 Tests & Diagnosis